Insane Championship Wrestling

 Insane Championship Wrestling (ICW) is a professional wrestling promotion based in Glasgow, Scotland, founded by Mark Dallas in 2006.
 It mixes elements of traditional sports entertainment with hardcore wrestling; thus admittance is restricted to those over 18 years old.

 The company began expanding across the UK, and was featured in a Vice Magazine documentary in 2012 and BBC documentary in 2014.
 It was named UK Promotion of the Year by Fighting Spirit Magazine in 2012, 2013, 2014 and 2018.

 ICW formerly aired on cable television station MyChannel across Europe.
 ICW records and releases the majority of their shows on limited edition DVD as well as producing series of their own YouTube show, ICW Worldwide.
 In 2015, ICW launched their On Demand service (ICW On Demand), which has become the company's primary source of distribution of content.

-On August 13, 2020, it was announced that ICW content (along with content from EVOLVE, PROGRESS and wXw) would be available on WWE's video on-demand service, WWE Network.
+On August 13, 2020, it was announced that ICW content would be available on WWE's video on-demand service, WWE Network.